PaperMC/docs/docs/paper/admin/getting-started/migration.md

 3. Copy the `/world_nether/DIM-1` folder into the `/world` folder.
 4. Copy the `/world_the_end/DIM1` folder into the `/world` folder.
 5. Delete both the `/world_nether` and `/world_the_end` folders.
-6. Replace your Paper jar with a Vanilla server jar.
+6. Replace your Paper JAR with a Vanilla server JAR.
 7. Start your Vanilla server.

 ### To CraftBukkit or Spigot